Jack Crabtree (American football): Pro career and retirement

-Crabtree was drafted in the 12th round of the 1958 NFL Draft by the Philadelphia Eagles before spending two years in the United States Army.
+Crabtree was selected in the 12th round of the 1958 NFL draft by the Philadelphia Eagles before spending two years in the United States Army.
 In 1960, he played briefly with the Denver Broncos and Los Angeles Chargers of the American Football League.
 Following his retirement from football, he worked for the Champion sportswear company, becoming manager of its west coast sales force.
-He now lives in Eugene.
+He now lives in Portland, Oregon.

 Legacy

 Crabtree was named to the Oregon Sports Hall of Fame in 1981 and the University of Oregon Athletic Hall of Fame in 2002.